 Occupational health and safety specialists must be vigilant to perform their duties effectively and efficiently.
 They defend against seen and unforeseen emergencies and disasters that can negatively affect the workplace.
-A majority of their job is dedicated to finding potential issues, and preventing them from becoming problems.
+Most of their job is dedicated to finding potential issues and preventing them from becoming problems.

 Even though their title includes the term ‘specialist,’ an OHSS can further specialize in specific areas of occupational health and safety.
 For example, they can become ergonomists or occupational hygienists.

 Ergonomics studies the comfort and usability of workplace furniture and environments.
 This is a relatively new field; helping to solve previously unnoticed issues that can cause low employee productivity, discomfort, and even injury.
 Ergonomists also create new and innovative furniture and workspaces meant to increase employee output, morale, and general satisfaction.